HL7/vr-common-library/input/pagecontent/usage.md

 ### Birth Date and Time
 The [USCorePatient] profile provides a field for capturing the patient's birthdate.
-Within the vital records use cases, the date and time of birth are needed, as well as the ability to capture partial dates.
+Within the vital records use cases, the date and time of birth are needed.
+The published IG includes the ability to represent partial dates and times, but the use of this capability has been deprecated.
+The content of the partial date and time extensions should be ignored by all receivers.
+This extension will be removed when the IG is next republished.
 The date and time of birth should be captured as follows:
 * If both the date and time of birth are known, the Patient.birthDate field should include the birth [date](https://hl7.org/fhir/R4B/datatypes.html#date), and the [PatientBirthTime] extension should include the birth date and time encoded as a FHIR [dateTime](https://hl7.org/fhir/R4B/datatypes.html#dateTime).
 Example: [patient-child-vr-babyg-quinn-common].
-* If the date of birth is known, but the time of birth is unknown, the Patient.birthDate field should include the birth [date](https://hl7.org/fhir/R4B/datatypes.html#date), and the [PatientBirthTime] and [ExtensionPartialDateTimeVitalRecords] extensions should be omitted.
+* If the date of birth is known, but the time of birth is unknown, the Patient.birthDate field should include the birth [date](https://hl7.org/fhir/R4B/datatypes.html#date), and the [PatientBirthTime] extension should be omitted.
 Example: [patient-child-vr-babyg-quinn-common-1]
-* If the date of birth is partially known, the [ExtensionPartialDateTimeVitalRecords] extension should be used to express this.
-If the partial [date](https://hl7.org/fhir/R4B/datatypes.html#date) can be expressed within the birthDate field it should be included there as well.
-The [PatientBirthTime] extension should be omitted.
-Example: [patient-child-vr-babyg-quinn-common-2]

 <table style="font-weight: 400; width: 711px;">
 <tbody>